What is AWS DevOps?

 - manage complex environments;

-- increase overall efficiency of all the processes in the software development life cycle.
+- increase the overall efficiency of all the processes in the software development life cycle.

 A fully managed service that helps you compile source code, test your app and prepare a deployable software package.